esghif/drlnd/p2_continuous-control/README.md

 ### Ideas for Future Development

-The DDPG algorithm seems to be very well suited to learn a policy that solves the Reacher environment.
-It was found, though, that learning is sensitive to the random initialization seed.
+The DDPG algorithm seems to be very well suited to learn a policy that solves the Reacher environment, even though it is sensitive to the random initialization seed.

-Prioritized experience replay has not really worked for me so the first thing I would continue to investigate whether there is not still a programming error.

-I attempted to solve the learning-from-pixels problem.
-I ran into the problem, though, that there seems to be a memory leak in the simulator and learning gets really difficult with time.
-Of course, there may be a problem in my code, also.
+I don't really have an improvement idea, but testing other algorithms and comparing them to DDPG seems a worthwhile experiment.